 Scoliosis is defined as an abnormal lateral curvature of the spine.
 It is quite common in young individuals and is often idiopathic and asymptomatic.
 In some cases, however, it is the result of underlying structural or neurological abnormalities.

-By definition, a scoliosis is any lateral spinal curvature with a Cobb angle greater than 10°, although minor curvatures often require no treatment 1.
+By definition, scoliosis is any lateral spinal curvature with a Cobb angle >10° with terms including:

 The majority (80%) of scolioses have not apparent underlying cause and are termed idiopathic 1.
 Scoliosis can also be broadly divided into being postural or structural.